vegidio/ios-common/README.md

 Before building the project you must use code generator to update the Swift code with the GraphQL schema:

-1. Install the CLI tool by right-clicking the project and selecting "Install CLI".
+1. Download the [CLI tool](https://github.com/apollographql/apollo-ios/releases) and move it to `usr/local/bin`.
 2. Run this command in the project root folder:

 ```
-$ ./apollo-ios-cli generate
+$ apollo-ios-cli generate
 ```

 ## 🎨 Code Correctness